 International security and conflict is a core concern of the discipline of international relations.
 This paper offers an introduction to this field of scholarship, providing students with a thorough grounding in major debates regarding the nature of security, the form and scale of traditional and novel threats to security, and the dynamics of violent conflict in the contemporary world.
 Specifically, the course will cover twelve key topics: theories and concepts of security; the causes of interstate war; regional security; civil wars; nuclear, chemical and biological weapons; terrorism; mass atrocities and genocide; refugees, displacement and forced migration; sexual violence and gender in conflict; organised crime and piracy; cyber threats and cybersecurity; and conflict prevention and response.
 Students are required to have taken the International Relations 214 core paper in order to select this special subject paper.
-The teaching provided for a Special Subject will be equivalent to the teaching provided for a normal Politics paper.
-Some special rules apply to the Special Subject and these are set out in full in the Examination Decrees.
-No candidate may offer more than one Special Subject in Politics.
-Depending on the availability of teaching resources, not all Special Subjects will be available to all candidates in every year.
-There might be other further subjects which it would not be possible to offer alongside it.
-For example, if there were a Special Subject on The U.S. Supreme Court, it might be restricted to candidates not taking Government and Politics of the USA.
-Any such restrictions would be announced at the same time as the Special Subject's introduction.
-There may also be restrictions on the numbers of students permitted to take a given Special Subject.
-These restrictions would also be announced in advance, and a fair means of deciding who could take the Special Subject (e.g. a ballot) would be used in the event of excessive numbers.

-298. Supervised dissertation in Politics See separate entry in this handbook.
+298. Supervised dissertation in Politics See separate entry in this Handbook.

-299. Thesis in Politics See separate entry in this handbook.
+299. Thesis in Politics See separate entry in this Handbook.